hilary11yip/Hilary/README.md

 ###

 <p align="left">My name is Hilary.
-I'm a Data Analyst at a healthtech start-up.
+I used to be a Data Analyst at a healthtech start-up.
 I'm a coding enthusiast since 12.</p>

 ###